fpgadeveloper/ethernet-fmc-axi-eth/README.md

 #### KCU105

+* This board can only support the 1.8V version Ethernet FMC.
+The device on this board has only HP (high-performance) I/Os which do not support 2.5V levels.
 * KCU105 board design for the LPC connector is configured for only 3 ports as there is a strange placement error which occurs when trying to build a design with 4 ports.
 The placement error has to do with IDELAYs and I have not reached a solution for this yet.
 There is no such problem with the HPC for this board.

+#### ZCU102

+* This board can only support the 1.8V version Ethernet FMC.
+The device on this board has only HP (high-performance) I/Os which do not support 2.5V levels.

 #### PicoZed